MetaMask/metamask-docs/docs/guide/ethereum-provider.md

 This property is not guaranteed to be correct for all providers.
 Non-MetaMask providers may also set this property to `true`.
 :::

-`true` if the user has MetaMask installed, some falsy value otherwise.
+`true` if the user has MetaMask installed.

 ### ethereum.chainId